erlerobot/erle_gitbook/README.md

 [![Build Status](https://www.gitbook.io/button/status/book/gitbookio/javascript)](https://www.gitbook.io/book/gitbookio/javascript/activity)

+At Erle Robotics we believe that drones are the future and we are working hard to make that future a reality.
+We maintain an open and interactive work environment and take pride in striking a sustainable work/life balance.
+We develop software and hardware in the open and collaborate freely with colleagues at other companies and universities.
+If you decide to work with us get ready for going out to the fields testing technology in real scenarios.
+We promise it’ll be fun :).

+We approach the engineering and science of robotics systems with a focus on quality and usability, and we aim for our work to have impact far beyond our team.
+We believe that we’re changing the world with what we’re doing.

 ##Book

 In this book you'll learn the basics of our  [technology](http://erlerobot.com), a **small-size Linux computer for making drones**.